UDST/manta/README.md

 git clone git@github.com:udst/manta.git ~/manta && cd ~/manta
 ```

-Please also clone the [Pandana repository](https://github.com/UDST/pandana) in UDST, as MANTA now uses a fast contraction hierarchies framework for shortest path routing.
-Other implemented shortest path frameworks include Johnson's all pairs shortest path and a parallelized Dijkstra's priority queue.
+Please also clone the [Pandana repository](https://github.com/UDST/pandana) to your home directory, as MANTA now uses a fast contraction hierarchies framework for shortest path routing.
+Previously implemented shortest path frameworks include Johnson's all pairs shortest path and a parallelized Dijkstra's priority queue.

 If necessary, you can checkout a different branch than master (`edge_speeds_over_time` for instance):
 ```bash